tanakahx/wordbank/README.markdown

 ### SBCL

-SBCL(Steal Bank Common Lisp) is required and Quicklisp must be installed on your system.
-Since this program requires the Lisp core file, you need to evaluate the following forms in REPL and get the core file named `sbcl-base.core` for example.
+SBCL (Steel Bank Common Lisp) is required and Quicklisp must be installed on your system.
+Since this program requires a Lisp core file, you need to evaluate the following forms in a REPL and get a Lisp core file named `sbcl-base.core` for example.

 ```cl
 (sb-ext:save-lisp-and-die "sbcl-base.core" :executable t)
 ```

-Place 'sbcl-base.core' in an appropriate directory and set the path to the environment variable `SBCL_CORE`.
+Put `sbcl-base.core` in an appropriate directory and set an environment variable `SBCL_CORE`, which holds the path to the Lisp core file.

-The following setting is also required in `.sbclrc` for SBCL to ignore a shebang line.
+The following setting is also required in `.sbclrc` in order for SBCL to ignore a shebang line.

 ```cl
 (set-dispatch-macro-character #\# #\!